fcaspe/dx7pytorch/README.md

     source generate_dataset.sh
     ```
     The script will download the original patch collection, move all files to a single directory and run the **patch_packer.py** script which will scan for uniqueness and
     compile the filtered patches onto a **collection.bin** file which can be used by **dx7pytorch**.
-From the 140192 patches, only 29830 are unique.
+From the 140192 patches downloaded, only 29830 are unique.

     *Note: Processing all patches takes a while; 1h 30min on my computer.*